Tuition Assistance Program (TAP)

 Borrowers can choose to defer payments on a Federal Direct GradPLUS loan until six months after the date they cease to be enrolled at least half-time.
 Accruing interest can either be paid by the borrower monthly or quarterly, or be capitalized quarterly.
 Payments on interest can be tax deductible and there are no penalties on paying off the loan early.

-Any requests for additional GradPLUS loan funds after the intial loan disbursement must be emailed to Lauren Tinger, Student Loan Coordinator, at [email protected].
+Any requests for additional GradPLUS loan funds after the initial loan disbursement must be emailed to Aimee Bastian, Student Loan Coordinator, at [email protected].

 Private Alternative Student Loans